 Give it a shot and drink less

-Try out our top tips on curbing those drinking habits.
+Try out our top self-help strategies on curbing those drinking habits.

 - Alcohol units

 Unfortunately, there’s no ‘safe’ drinking level, but there is advice on low-risk drinking.
 Men and women are advised to drink no more than 14 units over a week.
-As a general rule, one pint contains 3 units and one medium glass of wine contains 2.4 units.
+As a general rule, a pint of beer or cider contains between 2-3 units and one large glass of wine contains 3 units.
 To work out your weekly alcohol unit total try the drink calculator to see how much you’re currently guzzling down.

 - Alcohol-free drinks